 December to Remember.
 Season of Audi.
 The Winter Sales Event.
 Season of Adventure.
 The list goes on…

 Whatever your authorized franchises’ seasonal Q4 sales events may be named, one expectation is consistent: They’re going to be pouring additional digital funds into your market to support their end of year Brand initiative.
 Certain brands also conquest in order to drive awareness and reach of their event.
 So what’s their additional digital support mean?
-It means you can expect the cost of your media to increase compare to your YTD averages.
+It means you can expect the cost of your media to increase compare to your YTD automotive marketing benchmarks.
 Why?

 Let’s consider two examples that focus on different channels: